 What is the Thecal Sac?

+Thecal sac impingement will often lead to painful conditions.
 The thecal sac is filled with CSF (cerebrospinal fluid), and it covers the spinal cord.
 Its parts are the inner dura and the outer arachnoid membrane.
 The thecal sac runs “until the S1 to S3 vertebral levels”.
 When the spine bends forward (flexes), it “elongates and moves upwards”.
 Upon spinal extension, it “shortens and moves downwards”.
 The thecal sac is “wider in females”.

-There are times when the thecal sac becomes compressed, as a result of tumors, spondylolisthesis, spondylolysis, synovial cysts, spinal canal stenosis, osteophytes, spinal fracture, spinal abscess and hematoma, caudal nerve roots, and epidural lipomatosis.
-The thecal sac can also be affected by ankylosing spondylitis and chronic adhesive arachnoiditis.
+There are times when the thecal sac becomes compressed.
+This might be a result of tumors, spondylolisthesis, spondylolysis, synovial cysts, spinal canal stenosis, osteophytes, spinal fracture, spinal abscess and hematoma, caudal nerve roots, and epidural lipomatosis.
+Ankylosing spondylitis and chronic adhesive arachnoiditis can also affect the thecal sac.
 Symptoms of thecal sac compression include muscle weakness, low back pain, and other clinical signs.1 The thecal sac is meant to protect and insulate nerve tissues.
 Sometimes osteophytes or herniated discs impinge upon the thecal sac, like “a finger pushing into a water balloon”.
 There may not be any damage from this; however, if it is a deep impingement, or if it goes as far as the spinal cord, then symptoms might arise.2

-Causes and Symptoms
+Causes and Symptoms of Thecal Sac Impingement

 The neural foramen (intervertebral foramen) is “an opening between vertebrae through which nerves leave the spine”.7 Neural foraminal stenosis is a condition of narrowing, where the foramina is constricted.
 This can lead to pain, numbness, weakness, and tingling.
 Lumbar stenosis, foraminal cervical (neck) stenosis, and thoracic (middle back) stenosis are all examples of this type of disorder.
-Neural foraminal stenosis could be caused by arthritis, trauma, and disc herniation or degeneration.8 Some patients may have a diffuse disc bulge, which can happen, for example, in the cervical region.
+Arthritis, trauma, and disc herniation or degeneration can cause neural foraminal stenosis.8 Some patients may have a diffuse disc bulge, which can happen, for example, in the cervical region.
 In this case, the thecal sac may become pinched as well.
 There may be no pain, or there might be “severe radicular pain”, that travels down the arm to the fingers, as could be the case with a cervical disc bulge, for example.9

 It could be best to treat patients with ice and heat, perhaps avoiding deep tissue work, at first.
 Craniosacral therapy, isometrics (instead of range of motion movements), and light traction may also be useful.
 Patients should also practice proper ergonomics, posture, and lifestyle modifications at home.
 Since there is generally MRI data, chiropractic and massage treatment can be more successful.
 Even so, “if any motion or position or technique further aggravates the client’s symptoms, it should be immediately stopped”.
 Chiropractic treatments that might benefit the patient may include hot and cold therapy, electrical stimulation, ultrasound, and adjustments.11

 Learn more about spinal stenosis.